 Generally, NOAA Fisheries receives fewer than 50 applications with most relating to scientific sampling and tagging of Atlantic highly migratory species.
 This will be the only public comment opportunity before NOAA Fisheries issues this type permits.
 We will provide additional opportunity for public comment for applications outside of this scope.

-Comments must be received on or before November 30, 2018.
+Comments must have been received on or before November 30, 2018.